The most desirable employee benefits

 Free food and drink

-A further favourite is the provision of free fruit, tea and coffee in the office.
-People love the idea of being given something for free, and this is a perennially popular perk.
+A further favourite is giving out free fruit, tea and coffee in the office.
+People love the idea of being given something for free, and this is a continually popular perk.

 Training and development